jreisinger/docs/notes/sec/why-hard.md

 Why is security hard

-Security is the capability of a system to achieve some goal in the presence of an adversary.
+Security is the capability of a system to achieve some goal in the presence of an adversary (threat actor).
 If your system is connected to the Internet it has adversaries.

 High-level thinking about security